Top 21 Sights in the Walled City of Famagusta – Northern Cyprus

 The Carmelites are a religious order of the Catholic Church, which originated from the Carmel mountains of Northern Israel and was founded in the early 1200s.
 They first came to Cyprus in 1226, and the church was built in the 14th Century as part of a monastic complex dedicated to the Virgin Mary.
 Two shots with different light:

-Carmelite Church in Famagusta
+Carmelite Church

-Carmelite Church in Famagusta
+Carmelite Church

 13. St. Mary Armenian Church

-Adjoining the Carmelite Church is the Armenian Church, which dates from the same period.
+Adjoining the Carmelite Church is the Armenian Church, which dates from the same period:

-St. Mary Armenian Church in Famagusta
+St. Mary Armenian Church

-Fresco at the St. Mary Armenian Church in Famagusta
+St. Mary Armenian Church fresco

 14. Martinengo Bastion

-The Martinengo Bastion was built by the Venetian architect Giovanni San Micheli, between 1550 and 1559.
+The Martinengo Bastion was built by the Venetian architect Giovanni San Micheli between 1550 and 1559.
 With its triangular design, it is one of the finest examples of military architecture in the Mediterranean, covering more than one square mile.

 No decent photo.
 Sorry!